 Will your emotions hijack your investment strategy?

-While here in Canada we may have only recently finished our Thanksgiving leftovers, our neighbours to the south don’t celebrate this holiday till the 4th Thursday in November.
-This year the 23rd begins the countdown to Christmas and is followed by the much anticipated and anxiously awaited “Black Friday” celebrations, bringing with it crowds and conflict at shopping malls and big box stores.
+American Thanksgiving on November 25, (sorry, but not sorry, our turkeys were enjoyed a month ago!) begins the countdown to Christmas.
+It is immediately followed by the much anticipated and anxiously awaited “Black Friday” celebrations, bringing with it crowds and conflict at shopping malls and big-box stores.

-Black Friday these days denotes the start of a retail shopping spree but it was originally coined by the Philadelphia Police Department because so many people went out to shop that it caused traffic accidents and chaos in overcrowded stores and congested parking lots.
-Retailers however didn’t appreciate the negative connotations or the associations to Black Monday, on October 19th 1987, when the Dow Jones Industrial Average dropped 22.61% or Black Thursday, on October 24th 1929 which signaled the start of the Great Depression.
+Black Friday these days denotes the start of a retail shopping spree but it was originally coined by the Philadelphia police department because so many people went out to shop that it caused traffic accidents and chaos in overcrowded stores and congested parking lots.
+Retailers however didn’t appreciate the negative connotations or the associations to Black Monday, on October 19, 1987, when the Dow Jones Industrial Average dropped 22.61% or Black Thursday, on October 24, 1929, which signalled the start of the Great Depression.
 They decided to rebrand it as their own and signify their best sales days, moving them out of the red and into the black.

 Now I like a good sale too, but what has this to do with our investing strategy?
 Well, we know when the sale is happening so we’re all ready to buy.
 This isn’t possible with markets.
 The gurus on TV can look at averages and volumes and sentiment and all manner of data but no one knows with certainty when markets will go up.
 Or when they’ll go down.
 You can’t plan on picking the sale day in the markets.
 You may have heard the adage, “The best time to invest is today and the next best time is tomorrow.”
 It’s true!